 We happened to be in the vicinity looking for dinner and I decided to walk over to see if there was a crowd.
 It happened that there wasn't a queue so I thought I'd lay my notions of this place to rest.

-By the way, I would advise anyone interested in their shrimp roe noodles to give them a pass.
+By the way, I'd advise anyone interested in their shrimp roe noodles to give them a pass.
 If I had to make comparisons knowing where these guys came from, this was just pathetically embarrassing.
 Even the local Imperial Treasure beats this hands down.
 The portion of the roe was just sad and it wasn't worth half of the $7.80 that they charged.

 So in Singapore, it's Kam's roast duck.
 It is understandably not in the same league as the roast goose in Hong Kong which was fattier and more flavourful.
 While this was a nicely done roast with tender meat, the same could be said for a number of other roast ducks in town as well.
 Thus the decision to use ducks might have reduced Kam's allure since we are pretty sure that we can find something similar as good elsewhere and sometimes, without paying as much.